BookmarkFS User Manual

 Apply change for the current entry.
 Not available in read-only mode.

-The handler should copy the new name for the bookmark to data->entry.data.name.
+The function should copy the new name for the bookmark to data->entry.data.name.

 BOOKMARKFS_FSCK_USER_INPUT